We regularly update this article with the latest information pertaining to Digital Marketing Budgets for Credit Unions.

 In 2022, most US communities emerged from lockdown; kids are in school, trade shows, sporting events, concerts, and festivals are well-attended, and friends and families are gathering fairly normally.
 Most importantly to marketers - after a few years of necessary digital-only experiences, a Forrester report found consumers are choosing hybrid experiences that blend face-to-face and digital interactions over digital-only.

-But 2022 is also a time of uncertainty for credit unions because the Fed’s interest rate hikes to temper inflation and ward off an economic recession mean loan volume will likely decline and the credit unions we speak with are already preparing.
-The September 2022 CMO Survey shows marketers are still more confident than during the worst of the pandemic but have lost optimism since last year.
-For lenders like credit unions, whose loan volume hinges on interest rates, pivoting product promotions for revenue will be vital.
+But 2022 was also a time of uncertainty for credit unions because the Fed’s interest rate hikes to temper inflation and ward off an economic recession meant loan volume would likely decline and the credit unions we spoke with were already preparing.

-According to an eConsultancy article, The Future of Marketing, 60% of respondents expected marketing budgets to increase.
-This is down slightly from 2021 when 63% of respondents said budgets would increase.
-The report cites the biggest increases in budget to be in data and insight capability, strategic initiatives (e.g., digital transformation), and technology and infrastructure spending.
+According to an eConsultancy article, The Future of Marketing, 49% of respondents expected marketing budgets to increase.
+This is down from 2022, when 60% of respondents said budgets would increase.
+The report cites the biggest increases in budget to be in data and insight capability, technology and infrastructure spending, and strategic initiatives.

 Because of the volatility of the past two years and uncertainty about the future, comparisons should only be a portion of the considerations that go into your budget planning.
-According to Paul Bainsfair, Director General of IPA, "cutting ad budgets - relative to competitors' spend - in a recession undermines companies' ability to grow future market share and profits," reiterating that while the market may be tough, marketing efforts should remain a priority to avoid longterm market loss.
+According to Peter Wright, Chief Marketing Officer at Specsavers, "The next few years should be a tremendous opportunity for marketers.”

-After reduced marketing spending in 2021, in Gartner's report The State of Marketing Budgets 2022, CMOs indicate an increase in marketing budgets to 9.5% of revenue; 48% more than 2021.
-And the financial sector shows an even greater increase in marketing budgets to 10.4%.
+After marketing spending coming back up in 2022, in Gartner’s report The State of Marketing Budget and Strategy in 2023, CMOs indicate a slight decrease in marketing budgets to 9.1%; 4% less than 2022.
+And the financial sector shows an even greater decrease in marketing budgets to 7.5% in 2023 compared to 10.4% in 2022.

-The financial services sector is expected to have the largest budget growth in 2022 at 10.4% of revenue, up from 7.4% in 2021, according to Gartner's The State of Marketing Budgets 2022 report.
+The financial services sector is expected to have the largest budget decrease in 2023 at 7.5% of revenue, up from 10.4% in 2022, according to Gartner's The State of Marketing Budget and Strategy 2023 report.

 Credit unions will respond in a variety of ways to economic uncertainty however it will be more important than ever to continue marketing in order to promote products and services that suit consumer needs and stay ahead of competitors on market share and share of wallet.